-Specific Type: Steel, Launched, Looping
+Specific Type: Custom

 The 1920s were the good old days for California's beach side amusement parks.
 In the Roaring Twenties, the classic American amusement park was in its prime, and what had started on the other side of the country had migrated to the West Coast where it thrived as boardwalks appeared up and down the shores.
 When Disney Imagineers were planning out the second park for

 the Anaheim Disneyland Resort complex in the 1990s, Disney's California Adventure, they were inspired by the traditional Pacific boardwalks.
 The park would be themed around significant pieces of the Golden State's past and the state's most photogenic locations, and the traditional boardwalks of the past would have to be included.
 Wanting to revive their excitement, Imagineers set out to create Paradise Pier.
 They got all of the ingredients together: a ferris wheel, carousel, and swing ride...
 But more than anything, a classic amusement park needs a classic wooden coaster.
 Disney likes to put a twist on tradition though, so instead of a woodie, plans were drawn up for a ride resembling a wooden coaster, but in reality a completely different experience.
 Launches, an inversion, and steel tubular track set California Screamin' apart from any traditional wooden ride, giving it a twenty-first century sensation combined with an old-fashioned layout more comparable to a wooden coaster than anything else.